FlorisCalkoen/CoastalCodebook/README.md

-   1. **GitHub client**: Browse to the [webpage](https://github.com/FlorisCalkoen/CoastalCodebook), click on the green "Code" button and select "Open with GitHub Desktop", or paste the URL into the GitHub client.
+   1. **GitHub client**: Browse to the [webpage](https://github.com/FlorisCalkoen/CoastalCodebook), click on the green "Code" button and select "Open with GitHub Desktop"; or simply paste the URL into the GitHub client "clone repository" menu.

-   2. **Bash shell**: If you have a bash terminal available, provided that git [is configured](https://docs.github.com/en/get-started/getting-started-with-git), you can simply run: ` git clone https://github.com/FlorisCalkoen/CoastalCodebook.git`.
+   2. **Bash shell**: If you have a bash terminal available, assuming that git [is configured](https://docs.github.com/en/get-started/getting-started-with-git), you can simply run: ` git clone https://github.com/FlorisCalkoen/CoastalCodebook.git`.

-By these steps, the files that are hosted at GitHub are "pulled" to your machine.
-But we can't we do anything with the files yet, as we don't have the software that can understand the code, so continue with installing a package manager.

 3. GitHub client does not install the underlying git software on your machine.
 Follow [these instructions](https://learn.microsoft.com/en-us/devops/develop/git/install-and-set-up-git) to install git on your machine.

+By these steps, the files that are hosted at GitHub are "pulled" to your machine.
+You can check that by opening a file explorer and going to the path where you cloned the directory.
+The files that you find there should reflect what's on the GitHub page.
+But we can't we do anything with the files yet, as we don't have the software that can understand the code, so we will continue with installing a package manager.

 ### 2. Mamba package manager